rpyron/delim-SOM/README.md

 For diploid genotype data, loci are encoded as 0/1/2 dosage values.

 VCF example using the recommended default filters:
+This filtering first removes loci with >70% missing data, then individuals with >50% missing data, followed by a final locus filter of >50% missing data.
+Singleton and invariant loci are also removed by default (but can be retained using `singleton.loci.filter = FALSE` or `invariant.loci.filter = FALSE`).

 ```r
 SNP_data <- process.SNP.data.SOM(vcf.path = "data/data.vcf",